davea42/libdwarf-regressiontests/README.md

     unset NLIZE
     unset SUPPRESSDEALLOCTREE
-    unset LCOV
     unset VALGRIND

 ### NLIZE

-This adds -fsanitize to all compiles under libdwarf and in the tests.
+This adds -fsanitize to all compiles under libdwarf and compiles in the tests.
 Any problems found are reported as FAIL.

-Usually takes twice as long to run as a standard test run.
+Usually takes twice as long to run as a standard test run, at this time on a 3GHz
+Linux machine it takes around 50 minutes.

     NLIZE=y
     export NLIZE